Examples of what pupils should know and be able to do

 - Build on what pupils already know about square numbers from Step 5.

-(Recognise the squares of numbers to at least 12 × 12) - Investigate patterns in numbers raised to powers, e.g. 2, 2, 2, 2, 2, 2 to establish that any number to the power of zero is 1.
+(Recognise the squares of numbers to at least 12 × 12) - Investigate patterns in numbers raised to powers, e.g. 2

 - Explore what happens with negative powers by looking at powers of ten and building on what pupils are secure in. e.g.